-In June 2016, the FASB issued ASU No. 2016-13, "Financial Instruments (Topic 326) Credit Losses".
-Topic 326 changes the impairment model for most financial assets and certain other instruments.
+In June 2016, the FASB issued Accounting Standards Update No. 2016-13, "Financial Instruments (ASC 326) Credit Losses".
+ASC 326 changes the impairment model for most financial assets and certain other instruments.
 Under the new standard, entities holding financial assets and net investment in leases that are not accounted for at fair value through net income are to be presented at the net amount expected to be collected.
-An allowance for credit losses will be a valuation account that will be deducted from the amountized cost basis of the financial asset to present the net carrying value at the amount expected to be collected on the financial asset.
-Topic 326 was originally effective as of January 1, 2020, although in November 2019, the FASB delayed the effective date until fiscal years beginning after December 15, 2022 for SEC filers eligible as of the FASB's deferral date to be smaller reporting companies under the SEC's definition.
-The Company qualified as a smaller reporting company in November 2019 when the FASB delayed the effective date of Topic 326 on its consolidated balance sheets, statements of operations, statements of cash flows and related disclosures.
+An allowance for credit losses will be a valuation account that will be deducted from the amortized cost basis of the financial asset to present the net carrying value at the amount expected to be collected on the financial asset.
+The Company's adoption of this standard on January 1, 2023 did not have a material effect on its consolidated balance sheets, statements of operations, statements of cash flows or related disclosures.